 Because of their complexity, business projects must be well managed to ensure their success.
 An Associate Project Manager will help manage projects by knowing what needs to be achieved, how it will be achieved, how long it will take and what it will cost.

 Learning and Development Practitioner

-Learning and Development (L&D) Practitioners specialise in the creation of new and useful learning and training programmes, primarily for employees of organisations.
-L&D Practitioners work with organisations to design training programmes, deliver training and sustain the benefits of this training by working with managers and stakeholders.
+A Learning and Development (L&D) Practitioner specialises in the creation of new and useful learning and training programmes, primarily for employees of organisations.
+An L&D practitioner works with organisations to design training programmes, deliver training and sustain the benefits of this training by working with managers and stakeholders.